 In 2013, Perform Group combined its U.S. businesses with The Sporting News to form Sporting News Media, in which it took a 65% stake.

-In 2013, Perform bought sports data company Opta Sports.
+In 2013, Perform bought Opta Sports, a sports data company.

-In November 2014, Perform Group was de-listed from the London Stock Exchange when Access Industries increased its stake in the company from 42.5% to 77%.
+In November 2014, Perform Group was de-listed from the London Stock Exchange after Access Industries increased its stake in the company from 42.5% to 77%.

 In December 2014, Perform and the WTA announced a 10-year media deal, under which they would jointly form WTA Media to manage and distribute its media rights.

-In 2015, the DAZN platform was founded and began broadcasting live and on-demand sports in over 200 countries worldwide.
+In 2015, the DAZN platform was founded, broadcasting live and on-demand sports in over 200 countries with a strong domestic presence in various regions.

 In February 2016, Perform Group and the FIBA announced a partnership to distribute and sell broadcasting rights to its basketball competitions.

-In August 2016, Perform Group launched DAZN in Austria, Germany, Japan, and Switzerland.
-It was described by media at the time as being the "Netflix for sport".
+In August 2016, Perform Group launched DAZN in Austria, Germany, Japan and Switzerland.

 On 20 November 2017, DAZN acquired Canadian rights to International Basketball Federation (FIBA) events.

-From 2017, all matches from the three J.League divisions (J1, J2, and J3) would be broadcast under DAZN brand.
+From 2017, all matches from the three J.League divisions (J1, J2, and J3) would be broadcast under its new DAZN brand, following Perform Group's acquisition of exclusive worldwide media rights to Japanese J.League football in February 2016.

-In February 2018, DAZN acquired Canadian broadcast rights to the 2018 Commonwealth Games and subsumed Major League Soccer's digital out-of-market service MLS Live.
+In February 2018, DAZN acquired Canadian broadcast rights to the 2018 Commonwealth Games and subsumed Major League Soccer's digital out-of-market service MLS Live — with live and on-demand streaming of matches featuring U.S. teams.
+Roku support was also added that month.

 In February 2018, DAZN sub-licensed Japanese rights to the B.League, Nippon Professional Baseball, La Liga, and the Premier League from Softbank.

-In May 2018, DAZN announced its expansion into the United States and the signing of a broadcasting deal with Matchroom Boxing.
-The deal with Matchroom was signed for an initial two years with the option for a six-year extension.
+In May 2018, DAZN announced its expansion into the United States and the signing of a broadcasting deal with Matchroom Boxing for an initial two years with the option for a six-year extension.

 In May 2018, DAZN announced that it had acquired exclusive Canadian rights to the UEFA Champions League and Europa League, beginning in the 2018–19 season and replacing TSN.

-In June 2018, DAZN announced a five-year streaming rights deal with the Viacom-owned mixed martial arts promotion Bellator and included the U.S. and all other regions currently served by DAZN.
-The rights include seven exclusive events per-year, as well as all events televised by Paramount Network.
+In June 2018, DAZN announced a five-year streaming rights deal with the Viacom-owned mixed martial arts promotion Bellator, including the U.S. and other regions served by DAZN.
+The rights include exclusive events per-year, as well as all events televised by Paramount Network.

 DAZN officially launched in the U.S. in September 2018, ahead of its first boxing event of Anthony Joshua vs Alexander Povetkin on 22 September.
-Launch content also included the World Boxing Super Series, as well as the AFC Champions League, the Chilean Primera Division, J-League and other content.
+Its launch content also included the World Boxing Super Series, as well as the AFC Champions League, the Chilean Primera Division, J-League and other content.
+DAZN's broadcast team for its U.S. boxing events is led by "Sugar" Ray Leonard and Brian Kenny on play-by-play, with LZ Granderson as ringside reporter, and Michael Buffer as ring announcer.
+Buffer appeared in a U.S. marketing campaign for the service, contrasting its business model to pay-per-views.

 In September 2018, DAZN's parent company Perform Group underwent a reorganization, with its sports data business spun into a second company known as Perform Content and its consumer properties retained as DAZN Group.